|

 Paolo Bagnaresi for extensive TI-99/4A testing, development, and the screen shots of Vista and Windows 7 Ultiimate.

-Martyn Lovell for testing and manifest advice for Vista and Windows 7.
+for testing and manifest advice for

 Others who have tried, tested, and used previous versions of OmniDisk and OmniFlop.